Cover Crop Variety Trial

 Barley right, oats centre left, and triticale to far left (taller).

 For more details on cover crop varieties, seeding rates, methods, and performance, please read our full Cover Crop Variety Trial Report.
-The report includes results, photos, and practical insights from the 2024 variety trial.
+Reports include results, photos, and practical insights from the 2024 and 2025 variety trials.

 How Can You Help?